MitchCC-design/s3-backend/README.md

 aws s3api create-bucket --bucket bucket-bucket-lucket --region us-east-1

-2. (Optional) Set up DynamoDB for state locking.
+2. (Optional) Create the DynamoDB table (see above).

 3. Initialize Terraform:

 terraform init

-4. Plan and apply:

-terraform plan
-terraform apply
+4. Terraform will detect the S3 backend and configure state management accordingly.

 ## Notes

-- Terraform will store your state file in the specified S3 bucket.
-- Use terraform fmt -recursive to format your code.
+- The backend configuration is required at the top-level terraform block and cannot be dynamically generated.
+- Remote state is essential for collaboration, CI/CD pipelines, and state safety.
+- Always secure the S3 bucket with proper IAM policies and enable versioning/encryption.